 How to Become a Nurse Practitioner in 6 Steps

-The specifics of nurse practitioner schooling will vary based on how you become a registered nurse and which advanced nurse practitioner degree you select, most candidates follow the path below.
+The details of nurse practitioner education vary depending on how you become a registered nurse and which advanced degree you pursue, but most candidates follow a similar pathway outlined below.

 1. Earn a Degree in Nursing

 In the process of how to become a nurse practitioner, you must be a registered nurse first.
-To do that, you’ll need to earn one of the following nurse practitioner degrees:
+To do that, you’ll need to earn one of the following nursing degrees from an accredited institution:

-• Associate Degree in Nursing (ADN): An ADN typically takes two years to complete.10 Credits earned in an ADN program can often be applied toward a Bachelor of Science in Nursing (BSN) if you wish to continue your nurse practitioner schooling.9
+- Associate Degree in Nursing (ADN): An ADN typically takes two years to complete.10 Credits earned in an ADN program can often be applied toward a Bachelor of Science in Nursing (BSN) or MSN degree if you wish to continue your nurse practitioner schooling.9

-• Bachelor of Science in Nursing (BSN): A BSN typically takes four years to complete.11 This degree for nurses offers the most comprehensive nurse practitioner schooling of the three and comes with higher starting salaries than the other two options.9
+- Bachelor of Science in Nursing (BSN): A BSN typically takes four years to complete.11 This degree for nurses offers the most comprehensive nurse schooling of the three and comes with higher starting salaries than the other two options.9

 All three options will prepare you for the NCLEX-RN exam, but BSN graduates have the highest pass rate.12